Omar-amrani1/SofEng/README.md

 ## Notes

 The tables "availability" and "room" do the same thing.
-I've used the room table for checking and changing status, but this can be aended if anyone wishes
+I've used the room table for checking and changing status, but this can be amended if anyone wishes

+Remember to create the room_application table if testing the application functions in property-details.html